Are you doing a plumbing project?

 Whether you’re ready to begin your project now or need some expert advice, our network of contractors are here to help.
 With a few simple questions, we’ll find the best local professionals for you

-Cost Comparison: When faced with a repair quote, weigh it against the cost of a new unit.
-If the repair cost is about two-thirds or more of the price of a new water heater, investing in a new one might be more economical in the long run.
+- Cost comparison: Compare the repair estimate to the cost of a new unit.
+If the repair is around two-thirds (or more) of the cost of a new water heater, replacement is often the better long-term value.

 Making the Right Choice